 National and local action

-The Scottish Government’s Suicide Prevention Strategy 2013 – 2016 sets out key areas of work to reduce the number of suicides around the following themes
+The Scottish Government’s Suicide Prevention National Action Plan 2018 sets out 10 key actions with the aim to reduce the number of suicides in Scotland by 20% by 2022.

-The strategy highlights the need for local and national agencies working across different disciplines to work together to reduce the number of suicides in Scotland.
+The action plan highlights the need for local and national agencies working across different disciplines to work together to reduce the number of suicides in Scotland.

 National suicide prevention programme